 V. Non-Credit Requirements

 PRT 800 Learning Portfolio and Interview

 * Must include one of the following: CM 600 Spiritual Formation for Ministry; CM 601 Philosophy and Foundation for Ministry; LE 605 Personal and Service Development.

 **With permission of the program coordinator, a student with sufficient background in theology may replace this course with one course in history or theology.

 *** Students must maintain a cumulative GPA of 3.50 and have the approval of the program coordinator in order to qualify to write a thesis.

-> Please note: Course substitutions to the program major are at the discretion of the program coordinator in consultation with the Registrar.
-Any course substitutions in the major may impact AAMFT certification.
+Please note: Course substitutions to the program major are at the discretion of the program coordinator in consultation with the Registrar.
+Any course substitutions in the major may impact CAMFT membership and other professional associations.
 For more information, please contact your program coordinator.